SIGAR: Roadside anti-IED devices never installed, increased risk to troops, asks Gen. Allen for "immediate" action

 SIGAR is leading the ongoing investigation along with some members the International Contract Corruption Task Force (ICCTF).
 That group includes the FBI, Defense Criminal Investigative Service, Army CID Major Procurement Fraud Unit, the Naval Criminal Investigative Service, the Air Force Office of Special Investigations, the inspector general offices of the State Department, U.S. Agency for International Development, and the Office of the Special Inspector General for Iraq Reconstruction (SIGIR).

-: A Pentagon spokesman on Thursday provided the following statment from ISAF, in Kabul, indicating that a U.S. military officer first alerted the SIGAR to the issue as well as the chain of command.
+UPDATE: A Pentagon spokesman on Thursday provided the following statment from ISAF, in Kabul, indicating that a U.S. military officer first alerted the SIGAR to the issue as well as the chain of command.
 But amid the ongoing investigation, ISAF offers no clarity as to how commanders have responded to address the immediate security risk the SIGAR alleges exists with its letter made public this week.

 ISAF's statement: "US Forces Afghanistan, which has contracting oversight, has received an advanced draft (unsigned) letter from SIGAR on this subject.
 However, because this remains an ongoing investigation, it would be inappropriate to comment at this time.
 It's important to remember that this action is ultimately the result of the U.S. Navy contract oversight officer who first reported the irregularities.
 He reported the irregularities up through the chain of command to the local SIGAR official who is a member of the Interagency Contract Corruption Task Force (ICCTF).
 SIGAR's information is presumably derived from membership in this collaborative task force.
 All members of this task force are committed to ensuring that the American tax payers' money is spent responsibly."